dnguyen800/dnguyen800.github.io/_posts/2019-04-14-garage-door.md

 ## Chamberlain MyQ

-**With few reliable options to choose from, the [MyQ Smart Garage Hub](https://amzn.to/2IQIn4u) is your best option if you have a compatible Chamberlain, Liftmaster, Craftsman or Genie garage.**  MyQ doesn’t earn my full recommendation because of their nickel-and-dime practices of charging money for basic features like voice assistant.
-Other than that, the MyQ hub and mobile app works as expected and is easy to install.
+**With few reliable options to choose from, the [MyQ Smart Garage Hub](https://amzn.to/2IQIn4u) is your best option if you have a compatible Chamberlain, Liftmaster, Craftsman or Genie garage.**  MyQ doesn’t earn my full recommendation because of their nickel-and-dime practices of charging money for basic features like voice assistant, but other than that, the MyQ hub and mobile app works as expected and is easy to install.
 MyQ is a Chamberlain product, so it works with the majority of Chamberlain and Liftmaster garages commonly found in the U.S.

 The MyQ app has most of the features I would expect.
 You can set up notifications to alert you when a garage door is opened, or if a garage has been open for more than a number of minutes.
 Chamberlain finally added the ability to share access with multiple users, so I no longer have to share an account with my roommate.
-There is no home/away assist feature that automatically opens and closes the garage door -- it is probably too much liability for Chamberlain to have that feature, if it behaves improperly.
+There is no **home/away assist** feature that automatically opens and closes the garage door -- it is probably too much liability for Chamberlain to have that feature if it behaves improperly.

 <figure class="align-center" style="width:35%;" >
  <a class="image-link" href="assets\images\product-photo\myq.png" ><img src="assets\images\product-photo\myq.png"  /></a>